Spring and early summer are the busiest time of year for wildlife in North Wales, so here are just some of the natural wonders for you to enjoy.

 Harbour porpoise from Bull Bay

-The local Wildlife Trust are so confident about the spotting opportunities here, they organise an annual ‘Picnic with a porpoise’ each August, a relaxing seawatch at this prime location for porpoises and seabirds.
+The North Wales Wildlife Trust is so confident about the spotting opportunities here, they organise an annual ‘Picnic with a porpoise’ each August, a relaxing seawatch at this prime location for porpoises and seabirds.
+Head to their events page for more info.

-Legend has it that there are 20,000 saints buried on Bardsey Island.
+Legend has it that there are 20,000 saints buried on Ynys Enlli (Bardsey Island).
 We can't be certain of that, but there are around 25,000 breeding Manx shearwaters.